mbalabanov/cleaning-static-site/content/exterior-cleaning.md

 ---
-author: "Profireiniger Estera GmbH"
-categories: ["services", "facade", "exterior"]
+author : "Profireiniger Estera GmbH" categories : ["services", "facade", "exterior"] date : "2022-10-08T15:55:00Z"
-date: "2022-10-08T15:55:00Z"
-description: "We ensure that your building makes a dazzling impression from the outside!
-We clean your facade and outdoor facilities such as parking lots, sidewalks and courtyards."
-image: "photos/facade.jpg"
-images: ["photos/facade.jpg"]
-slug: "exterior-cleaning"
-summary: "We ensure that your building makes a dazzling impression from the outside!
-We clean your facade and outdoor facilities such as parking lots, sidewalks and courtyards."
-tags: ["services", "exterior cleaning", "facade"]
+description : "We ensure that your building makes a dazzling impression from the outside!
+We clean your facade and outdoor facilities such as parking lots, sidewalks and courtyards." image : "photos/facade.jpg" images : ["photos/facade.jpg"] slug : "exterior-cleaning" summary : "We ensure that your building makes a dazzling impression from the outside!
+We clean your facade and outdoor facilities such as parking lots, sidewalks and courtyards." tags : ["services", "exterior cleaning", "facade"] title : "Exterior Cleaning" draft : false
-title: "Exterior Cleaning"
-draft: false
 ---

 We ensure that your building makes a dazzling impression from the outside!
 We clean your facade and outdoor facilities such as parking lots, sidewalks and courtyards.